A very brief history of the means of production, from slavery, to feudalism, to capitalism

 However, I wanted to use this post to explain why I think seizing the means of production is the defining socialist trait.
 The most useful way to understand this is by looking at the history of our relationship to the means of production, as well as our relationship to the objects of our productive labor.

-For one, the private ownership of the means of production is a historical oddity of capitalism.
+Private ownership of the means of production is a historical oddity of capitalism.
 No economic system before, or predicted to exist after, entailed private ownership of the means of production.
 That’s why it’s the singular defining trait of capitalism.
 Yes, there are other defining traits, such as a system of wage employment, but that’s a side-effect of private ownership of the means of production.

 The trait that defines capitalism, that defines it as a categorical shift from previous economic systems, is the private control of the means of production.
 It’s the “property-fication” of the market in the form of capital.
 Even in feudal times, the workers owned the means of production.
 That’s not to say that feudalism was a better economic system, but it shows that private ownership of the means of production is the peculiar and unique characteristic of capitalism.